How Does Naltrexone Treatment Work?

 How Does Naltrexone Work?

-Naltrexone works to treat opioid addiction on two levels.
+Naltrexone tackles opioid addiction on two levels.

-- It decreases cravings for opioids, as well as for alcohol.
+• It decreases cravings for opioids as well as for alcohol.

 As such, someone who begins using naltrexone must be completely finished with their withdrawal syndrome and no longer dependent on opioids or alcohol.